MichaelBelousov/MichaelBelousov.github.io/src/src/blog/react_hooks_tutorial.md

 it is more indicative of transforming into a similar language.
 JSX to Javascript, is often called transpilation, probably because it's done often by Babel which is usually used for real transpilation of converting some JavaScript code into other JavaScript code using more well-supported features that most browsers will have implemented.
 As mentioned before, Babel is the world's most popular JavaScript transpiler.
-The most popular way to use react is with a tool called [create-react-app](https://github.com/facebook/create-react-app).
+The most popular way to use React is with a tool called [create-react-app](https://github.com/facebook/create-react-app).

 But CRA installs about 1500 packages as of today, and uses a *bundler*, webpack, that manages a transpiler toolchain and hides the nitty-gritty real stuff from you.
-You should work without webpack at least once, but I do recommend using webpack for heavy and production products, where you can get optimization and hot-reloading during development.
+You should work without webpack at least once, but I do recommend using webpack for heavy products and definitely anything in production, so you can get optimization and hot-reloading during development.

 Another tool that is thankfully less magical and we will make use of here, is TypeScript.
-We won't focus on TypeScript itself, but it will let us look at the nitty gritty while still developing React comfortably.
-If you haven't already, now is the time to install Node.js, I recommending using a Node installation management program like [nvm](https://github.com/nvm-sh/nvm), or if you're on windows, [nvm-windows](https://github.com/coreybutler/nvm-windows), to install it.
+We won't focus on TypeScript much itself, but it will let us look at the nitty gritty while still developing React comfortably.
+If you haven't already, now is the time to install [Node.js](https://nodejs.org), I recommending using a Node installation management program like [nvm](https://github.com/nvm-sh/nvm), or if you're on windows, [nvm-windows](https://github.com/coreybutler/nvm-windows), to install it.
 Use it to install a capable version of Node like the following: